 The risks are high, especially since your wife is hoping to become a lawful permanent resident.
 You do not want to take unnecessary chances.

 I think your co-worker gave you good advice.
-Far too many times, I have been asked by immigrants to help them with preparing an immigration hardship letter – but they do not understand the purpose of a hardship letter.
+Far too many times, I have been asked by immigrants to help them with preparing an immigration hardship letter.

 They have been told perhaps by friends, perhaps by legal assistants, perhaps by notaries that a simple letter discussing their family situation, along with a few documents like birth and marriage certificates, is sufficient to prove hardship.

 In almost all cases, this is bad advice.